lucaSartore/minesweeper_C_Sharp/README.md

 ## Minesweeper!

-This is my frst c# project, an implementation of the game minesweeper
+This is my first c# project, an implementation of the game minesweeper

 here some screenshot of the game.